rl-institut/apipe/digipipe/store/DATASETS.md

 > **Example:**
 >
 > Using datasets from (1) and (2):
-> - Dataset G: Wind energy turbines in the region of interest (from datasets E+F)
+> - Dataset H: Wind energy turbines in the region of interest (from datasets E+F)
-> - Dataset H: Normalized wind energy feedin timeseries for the region (from
+> - Dataset I: Normalized wind energy feedin timeseries for the region (from
 >   datasets D+G)
-> - Dataset I: Region of interest (from dataset F)
+> - Dataset J: Federal districts (from dataset F)
+> - Dataset K: Municipalities (from dataset G)

 ### (3) App data